calculix/cae/README.md

 - During keyword's edit parse arguments and pass them to Dialog.
 Reparse mesh objects after edit.

 ## New features

+- It would be nice if different ELSETS were assigned different colors for visualization.

 - treeView: show implementations only.